 Tina Melcher is the Director and Clinical Associate Professor of the UTeach-Liberal Arts Program at The University of Texas at Austin.
 Her responsibilities include overseeing the UTeach-Liberal Arts program and instructing pre-service teachers in preparation for certification as a secondary social studies teacher.
 During her career, she has served as a secondary social studies teacher and curriculum coordinator as well president of the Texas Council for the Social Studies and Texas Social Studies Supervisors Association.
 She has presented workshops in the areas of teaching and learning and social studies education across Texas and the United States.
 Her learning portfolio includes curriculum design, inquiry based learning, social studies pedagogy, and educational leadership.
-Melcher holds a Bachelor of Science degree in Sociology and Master of Science degree in Curriculum and Instruction from Texas A&M University and Mid-management certification from the University of Houston.
+Melcher holds a Bachelor of Science degree in Sociology, Master of Science degree in Curriculum and Instruction from Texas A&M University, and Mid-management certification from the University of Houston.

 Carolyne Creel is the Acting Assistant Superintendent of Curriculum and Professional Development in the Fort Worth Independent School District.
 During her tenure in the District, she served as the Director of Social Studies, Coordinator of Assessment, Professional Developer at the Keystone Writing Institute, and as a social studies teacher.
 In addition to her work in Fort Worth, Creel served as the Coordinator of Assessment and Accountability at the Region XI Service Center.
 She has worked with over 80 districts and charter schools.